-- Critically analyze and explain the rationale behind various government interventions in the economy, including the provision of public goods - Assess the economic impact of different types of fiscal policies, including taxation and expenditure programs. - Apply theoretical frameworks and empirical evidence to formulate well-founded policy recommendations for addressing contemporary public economic issues
+- Understand critically the role of Government in market mechanism - Critically analyze and explain the rationale behind various government interventions in the economy, including the provision of public goods - Assess the economic impact of different types of fiscal policies, including taxation and expenditure programs. - Understand the status social welfare and security in the economy - Apply theoretical frameworks and empirical evidence to formulate well-founded policy recommendations for addressing contemporary public economic issues

-Public Economics: Role of government, mixed economy, Market failure, externalities, Fundamental principle of public finance; Indian tax system; Revenue of the Union, State and local bodies; Direct and Indirect taxes; Non-tax revenue, Principle of taxation.
+Public Economics: Role of government, mixed economy, Market failure, externalities, Fundamental principle of public finance; Indian tax system; Revenue of the Union, State and local bodies; Direct and Indirect taxes; Tax and non-tax revenue, Principle of taxation.

-Public Expenditure: Trends in Public expenditure, Theories of public expenditure, Social Security; income distribution and welfare programs; welfare policies in the India;
+Public Expenditure: Trends in Public expenditure, Causes and effects of Public expenditure - Theories of public expenditure, Social Security; income distribution and welfare programs; welfare policies in the India.